justone/endot-hugo/content/post/2023/writing-babashka-scripts/index.md

 # Bashing scripts

-In the great dark ages before the Babashkanaissance, I would usually reach for Bash[^1] to write small scripts.
+In the time before the Babashkanaissance, I would usually reach for Bash[^1] to write small automation scripts.
 These scripts are the glue that fits between built-in commands and my development needs.
-I've accumulated [quite a few of these over the years][1], and they've greatly enhanced my ability to get things done quickly.
+I've accumulated quite a few of these over the years, and they've greatly enhanced my ability to get things done quickly.

-The problem with scripting in Bash is that while it's great for running several commands in a row, any time I wanted to do any of the following, I would have to open my web browser and go search for examples:
+The best thing about Bash is that it's quick to get started.
+Throw a few commands in a file and you have something useful.
+For me, the problem with Bash was that any time I wanted to do any of the following, I would have to open my web browser and go search for examples:

-* Any conditional test, like for file existence or if a variable is defined
+* Any conditional test (does this file exist? is this variable set?)
 * Conditionals themselves (how many brackets? do I have to quote the variables?)
-* Extract common code out into a function
+* Extract common code out into a function (how do I pass arguments? what about return values?)
-* Loop over a dynamic list
+* Collect up data and loop over it (basic syntax of a loop? how to terminate early?)
-* Process command line arguments and provide a `--help` output
+* Process command line arguments and provide a `--help` output (long and short options? defaults and required arguments?)

-There's also a whole class of things that are possible, but very arcane in Bash, such as maps and arrays.
+Then there's a whole class of things that are possible, but rather arcane in Bash, such as maps, arrays, and string substitution.

-Then there's the problem of code reuse.
-In Bash, you can source any other file you want, but that's only possible after looking up how to find a file relative to the current script and how to make functions, and that doesn't address relying on libraries that are not on your local system.
+Most of these things would probably become second nature if I wrote Bash more often, but most of my time is usually spent working on a larger application in a different language.
+I think the issue is that the syntax and semantics of the language are enough different from any language I've spent a serious amount of time with (Java, Python, Go, Clojure, etc), that I can't tie any knowledge I learn to another set of information in my head.

+So, I was stuck re-learning it each time I wrote a little script.
+It was a relatively small price to pay for the benefit of these small scripts.

 # Bringing some Clojure to the problem